 Spark Breakdown: Ignition Delay

-Our engineers started with the flame kernel that is created when a spark is initially created in the cylinder's combustion area.
+Our engineers started with the flame kernel that is started when a spark is initially created in the cylinder's combustion area.
 Once this event occurs, the compressed mixture has to be ignited by contact with the flame front initiated by the spark, an increase in cylinder pressure and/or an increase in temperature.
 For perfect combustion to occur, all of the compressed fuel mixture would have burned at the point where the piston created a constant volume inside the cylinder.
 In reality, we recognize that there is always a delay between the initiating spark, flame kernel growth and movement of the flame front throughout the combustion space.

 Better Conductive Heat Transfer